Trial of Sean Combs: Verdict and sentencing

 Jury deliberations began on June 30, 2025.
 The following day, the jury deliberated for twelve hours before announcing that they had arrived at a verdict on all counts except the racketeering charge.

 On July 2, 2025, after three days of deliberation, the jury found Combs not guilty of racketeering conspiracy, and of sex trafficking charges involving Ventura and another, unidentified, woman.
 He was found guilty on two counts of transportation for the purposes of prostitution involving Ventura, another former girlfriend and male sex workers.
-His convictions carry a maximum prison sentence of 20 years.
-Prosecutors announced they would seek a sentence of at least 51 months (4.25 years), and requested that Judge Subramanian deny bail to Combs through sentencing.
-Combs's lawyers requested a bail of $1 million, and said that if released, he would give up his passport and limit his travel to his residences and court appearances.
+His convictions carried a maximum prison sentence of 20 years.
+Prosecutors announced then that they would seek a sentence of at least 51 months (4.25 years), and requested that Judge Subramanian deny bail to Combs through sentencing.
+Combs's lawyers had requested a bail of $1 million, and said that if released, he would give up his passport and limit his travel to his residences and court appearances.
 Later that day, Subramanian denied the request for bail, noting that the defense had admitted in their arguments that Combs had a history of domestic violence.
 Combs thus remained in detention through his sentencing on October 3, 2025.

 On September 22, 2025, the defense requested a prison sentence of 14 months.
 Including the time already spent in detention, this would equate to additional prison time of just over one month.
 On September 29, 2025, the prosecution requested Combs be sentenced to 135 months (11.25 years) in prison.

 On October 3, 2025, Judge Subramanian sentenced Combs to four years and two months in federal prison, and fined him $500,000.

 Public opinions

 Throughout the trial and after the verdict, public opinion on Combs acted as a pendulum.
-Members of the public, especially those who have followed the case and evidence closely, strongly believed that the verdict was lackluster; not offering as harsh of a punishment as many hoped.
-Others feel satisfied knowing that the music mogul has been punished, regardless of the severity.
 A third public opinion that has been circulating has resounded that the trial itself was unfair and unjust, being under the impression that accusations against Combs were false and just a ploy to “bring a strong Black man down”.

-An additional reaction that has been produced from these trials is a flood of memes, including jokes about baby oil and surviving Diddy Parties, referring to the All White parties hosted by Combs where alleged sexual misconduct took place.
+An additional reaction that has been produced from these trials is a flood of memes, including jokes about baby oil and surviving Diddy Parties, referring to the "All White" parties hosted by Combs where alleged sexual misconduct took place.
 The trial has inspired several Roblox games pertaining to the aforementioned jokes.
 These types of memes have taken over several social media platforms, including the comment sections of Instagram and TikTok, using terms such as "no Diddy" as a way to avert accusations of homosexuality.